martintrojer/carddown/README.md

   - Keeps tracks of flashcard by hash, thus supports file being edited and cards moved around.
   - Supports tags, to filter your study sessions.
   - Supports multiple spaced-repetition algorithms.
+  - No dependencies, fast, database in json format.

 ## Rationale

 - I have a lot of notes in markdown, some of them contains facts that I want to be able to recall easily.